EMZdot/Emma-Hero-s-Scarf/README.md

 ### **Results**

-For final result see [It's a SPECTACLE of FACES!](http://emmabenozzi.com/16/diagnostics.html)
+For the whole publication see this flipping book link: [](https://online.fliphtml5.com/hknwt/elpv/)

 ## **Transcoding Tools**